opticaltara/Canvas/README.md

 ## Quick Start

-Sherlog Canvas now includes a convenient startup script that handles all components:
+Sherlog Canvas now includes a convenient startup script that handles all components using Docker Compose:

 1. Clone the repository:
    ```bash